Nikhita77/TTS-fastspeech2/README.md

 **IMPORTANT NOTES**:
 - This preprocessing step is based on [ESPnet](https://github.com/espnet/espnet) so you can combine all models here with other models from ESPnet repository.
-- Regardless of how your dataset is formatted, the final structure of the `dump` folder **SHOULD** follow the above structure to be able to use the training script, or you can modify it by yourself 😄.
+- Regardless of how your dataset is formatted, the final structure of the `dump` folder **SHOULD** follow the above structure to be able to use the training script, or you can modify it by yourself.

 ## Training models